Wheeler County, Oregon: Politics

-Though Wheeler County is located in central Oregon, politically it falls in line with the eastern side of the state.
-The majority of registered voters who are part of a political party in Wheeler County, as well as most counties in eastern Oregon, are members of the Republican Party, and the last Democrat to win a majority in the county was Jimmy Carter in 1976.
-No Democrat has won over 40 percent of the vote in Wheeler County since 1988 with that election having been heavily influenced by drought.
+Though Wheeler County is located in central Oregon, it politically falls in line with the eastern side of the state.
+The majority of registered voters who are part of a political party in Wheeler County, as well as most counties in eastern Oregon, are members of the Republican Party.
+The county has only voted Democratic in four presidential elections following its formation.
+The last Democrat to win a majority in the county was Jimmy Carter in 1976.
+No Democrat has won over 40 percent of the vote in Wheeler County since 1988, with that election having been heavily influenced by drought.

-In the 2008 presidential election, 61.33% of Wheeler County voters voted for Republican John McCain, while 34.61% voted for Obama and 4.06% of voters either voted for a Third Party candidate or wrote in a candidate.
-In the 2004 presidential election, 69.5% of Wheeler Country voters voted for George W. Bush, while 27.8% voted for John Kerry, and 2.7% of voters either voted for a Third Party candidate or wrote in a candidate.
+In the 2008 presidential election, 61.33% of Wheeler County voters voted for Republican John McCain, while 34.61% voted for Democrat Barack Obama and 4.06% of voters either voted for a third-party candidate or wrote in a candidate.
+In the 2004 presidential election, 69.5% of Wheeler Country voters voted for George W. Bush, while 27.8% voted for John Kerry, and 2.7% of voters either voted for a third-party candidate or wrote in a candidate.

 In the 2016 presidential election, 72.25 percent of voters went for Republican Donald Trump, 18.95 percent for Democrat Hillary Clinton, 5.62 percent for Libertarian Gary Johnson, and the remainder were either write-ins or voted for other candidates.
-In the 2012 presidential election, 63.52 percent of voters went for Mitt Romney, 31.00 percent for Barack Obama and 5.48 percent for other candidates.
+In the 2012 presidential election, 63.52 percent of voters went for Mitt Romney, 31.00 percent for Obama and 5.48 percent for other candidates.